 primary eu-ireland

-In the following tutorial, the traffic-flow layer is used to get information about real-time traffic.
-Let's get familiar with the traffic-flow layer.
+In the following tutorial, the realtime-traffic-flow-volatile layer is used to get information about real-time traffic.
+Let's get familiar with the realtime-traffic-flow-volatile layer.

 The output should contain the following information: